 Just a friendly reminder – Whenever we plan a family trip, I always talk to my kids’ pediatrician and follow her medical advice.
 Always talk to your pediatrician before you leave for a vacation.

-If your kids are having motion sickness (which is likely for some kids ) then you must discuss with your pediatrician before you go on a trip.
+If your kids are having motion sickness (which is likely for some kids ) then you must discuss it with your pediatrician before you go on a trip.

 My kids’ pediatrician advised Dramamine for my 3-year-old for motion sickness.
 The recommended age for this medicine is two years and over for kids.
 For kids under 2 – You can give Benadryl as suggested by your pediatrician, only if it is considered safe, and your baby has no pre-existing medical issues.